rubiera/RepData_PeerAssessment1/README.md

 ## Note to grader

-I was unable to load the html using RStudio, and that's where the analysis is developed.
-I have attempted to reproduct the html from the R Markdown by editing this file.
+I have attempted to reproduce the html from the R Markdown by editing this file.
+Github does not display the html R Markdown output.

 ## Introduction